meows/party/README.md

 # Requirements

 - [PostgreSQL 15](https://postgresapp.com/downloads.html)
-   - Click "initialize" in postgres app to start db, double click the "postgres" one.
-- Download the ".env" file from the discord server and save it as ".env" in top level directory aka Party/
+- Download the `.env` file from the discord server and save to project root.

 # Installation